m-labs/nmigen/doc/hdl.rst

 Constants
 =========

-The ``Constant`` object represents a constant, HDL-literal integer.
+The ``Const`` object represents a constant, HDL-literal integer.
 It behaves like specifying integers and booleans but also supports slicing and can have a bit width or signedness different from what is implied by the value it represents.

 ``True`` and ``False`` are interpreted as 1 and 0, respectively.

 Negative integers are explicitly supported.
 As with |MyHDL-countin|_, arithmetic operations return their natural results.

-To lighten the syntax, assignments and operators automatically wrap Python integers and booleans into ``Constant``.
-Additionally, ``Constant`` is aliased to ``C``.
+To lighten the syntax, assignments and operators automatically wrap Python integers and booleans into ``Const``.
+Additionally, ``Const`` is aliased to ``C``.

 Examples
 ~~~~~~~~